-CAB Nectin-4-ADC (BA3361)
+BA3361 (CAB-Nectin-4-ADC)

 Nectin-4 is widely expressed and has adhesive roles in normal tissues.
 The CAB selectivity to target Nectin-4 in the tumor microenvironment is critical in providing the necessary safety to deliver the drug conjugate selectively to cancerous tissue.
 A clinical candidate was selected from a set of lead molecules that were characterized by multiple assays including functional assays.
 In addition to the assay performance, the lead candidate demonstrated high binding under tumor conditions and little to no binding under normal physiological conditions.
+We plan to submit an IND for BA3361 in 2024.

-CAB B7-H4-ADC (BA3151)
+BA3151 (CAB-B7-H4-ADC)